-d) Distribution of PDCCH CCE PRB usage is calculated in the time-frequency domain only.
+Distribution of PDCCH CCE PRB usage is calculated in the time-frequency domain only.
 The reference point is the Service Access Point between MAC and L1.
 The distribution of PDCCH CCE PRB usage provides the histogram result of the samples collected during time period tn.

-e) Depending on the value of the sample, the proper bin of the counter is increased.
+Depending on the value of the sample, the proper bin of the counter is increased.
 The number of samples during one measurement period is defined by the vendor.

-f) A set of integers.
+d) A set of integers.
 Each representing the (integer) number of samples with a PDCCH CCE PRB percentage usage in the range represented by that bin.

-g) RRU.PrbPdcchDist.BinX, which indicates the distribution of PDCCH CCE PRB Usage for a cell.
+e) RRU.PrbPdcchDist.Bin, which Bin indicates the distribution of PDCCH CCE PRB Usage for a cell which is vendor specific.

-h) NRCellDU
+f) NRCellDU

-i) Valid for packet switched traffic
+g) Valid for packet switched traffic

-j) 5GS
+h) 5GS

 5.1.1.2.19 PDCCH CCE Usage